muratk5n/thirdwave/en/README.md

 region has the longest experience with the structures around it, ie lota feudalism.
 But of course, thanks to varied fresh ingredients good gastranomy.
 Migrants arriving into that such as "Turks" were assimiliated.
-Their arrival on the whole pretty mmuch meant nothing.
+Their arrival on the whole pretty much meant nothing.

 ---